AleksanderObuchowski/SimpleNeuron/README.md

 ### Layers
 ------------

-Full neural network consists of not one but many neurons arragned in layers, each layer takes the  output of the previous one and threats it as input
+Full neural network consists of not one but many neurons arragned in **layers**, each layer takes the  output of the previous one and threats it as input

 [![layers](https://i.imgur.com/njeYOhI.png "layers")](https://i.imgur.com/njeYOhI.png "layers")